-Sinus infection is a dangerous inflammatory disease characterized by inflammation and swelling of the mucous membrane of the sinuses of the nose.
-It is quite widespread: millions suffer from it every year.
-According to the World Health Organization, 30% of patients, who complain of chronic rhinitis, difficulty breathing and pain, get diagnosed with sinus infection.
-Moreover, every tenth adult suffers from chronic sinus infection in one form or another.
+A sinus infection is a dangerous inflammatory disease characterized by inflamed and swollen mucous membranes in the nasal sinuses.
+It is widespread; millions suffer from it every year.
+As per the World Health Organization, 30% of patients who complain of chronic rhinitis, difficulty breathing and pain, are diagnosed with a sinus infection.
+Moreover, one in ten adults suffer from chronic sinus infections in one form or another.

-If you have a severe headache, difficulty breathing and stuffed or a runny nose, you might be on the way to develop sinusitis, or in other words an inflammation of the paranasal sinuses.
-The disease often develops as a complication of colds or infections.
+Severe headaches, difficulty breathing and a stuffed or runny nose can indicate sinusitis, or in other words, inflammation of the paranasal sinuses.
+The disease often develops from a cold or infection complications.

-The sinusitis in adult patients might indicate weakened immune system or presence of other concomitant diseases.
-Usually, the immune system of a healthy person gets rid of the infection at the early stages.
-That’s why individuals who suffer from diabetes mellitus, allergic diathesis, oral ailments (stomatitis, tooth cavities) and AIDS are at high risk for sinusitis.
+Sinusitis in adults can indicate a weakened immune system or the presence of other concomitant diseases.
+Healthy immune systems can typically clear the infection in its early stages, which is why individuals with diabetes mellitus, allergic diathesis, oral ailments (stomatitis or tooth cavities) and AIDS are at a high risk for sinusitis.

-Sinus infection requires a serious approach to treatment even at the early stages.
-That’s why doctors often prescribe antibiotics developed by modern pharmaceuticals.
-Everybody should know that the use of any antibiotic is associated with certain risks and that’s why you should always consult a doctor.
-In fact, many antibiotics are effective for the sinus infection, but since they have some side effects, they are not suitable for everyone.
+Sinus infections require a serious approach to treatment even in the initial stages.
+This is why doctors often prescribe antibiotics developed by modern pharmaceutical companies.
+Everybody should know that antibiotic use is associated with certain risks, and thus you should always consult a doctor before taking them.
+Many antibiotics may be effective against sinus infections, but because they can have side effects, they are unsuitable for everyone.

-As an antibiotic, Ciprofloxacin belongs to fluoroquinolones group.
-It is used to treat different types of bacterial infections.
-It works by inhibiting microorganisms DNA and blocking protein synthesis, which stops further replication of bacteria.
-Ciprofloxacin is available in the form of pills, as well as in the injections.
-The injections can be done intramuscularly or intravenously.
-The tablet usually contains 250 or 500 mg of an active ingredient of ciprofloxacin.
-Additional ingredients include cellulose, stearate, talc, magnesium, starch.
+As an antibiotic, ciprofloxacin belongs to the fluoroquinolone group.
+It is used to treat different types of bacterial infections and works by inhibiting bacterial DNA and blocking protein synthesis, which stops further bacterial replication.
+Ciprofloxacin is available in pill form, as well as an injectable.
+The injections can be administered intramuscularly or intravenously.
+The tablets usually contain 250 or 500 mg of the active ingredient.
+Additional ingredients include cellulose, stearate, talc, magnesium, and starch.

-However, quite often patients with sinusitis prefer to take pills.
-As a rule, Ciprofloxacin is prescribed by two pills twice a day for 5 to 10 days.
+Often, however, patients with sinusitis prefer to take pills.
+As a rule, ciprofloxacin is prescribed as 500 mg twice a day for 5 to 10 days.

-Ciprofloxacin can cause some unpleasant side effects that can be simple or complicated.
-It usually happens when the prescribed recommendations are not strictly followed.
+Ciprofloxacin can cause some unpleasant side effects that can be either simple or complex.
+These often occur when the prescribed recommendations are not strictly followed.

-Ciprofloxacin is effective drug and doctors prescribe it because it has some additional advantages.
-The benefits of Ciprofloxacin outweigh the risk of side effects and should be taken into account when choosing a drug for a sinus infection.
+Ciprofloxacin is an effective drug, and doctors prescribe it because it has some additional advantages.
+The benefits of ciprofloxacin often outweigh the risk of side effects, which should be considered when choosing an antibiotic for a sinus infection.

-It is of particular importance in cases of emergency and when the doctor is not available.
-Let’s highlight the main advantages of Ciprofloxacin:
+It is particularly important in emergency cases or when the doctor is unavailable.
+The following are some of the main advantages of ciprofloxacin:

-- It is considered safe despite risk of some side effects;
+- It is considered safe despite the risk of side effects.

 - It is a broad-spectrum antibiotic against a wide range of disease-causing bacteria.
-It treats not only sinusitis but also complications.
+It treats not only sinusitis, but also its complications.

-My problems with sinusitis started three years ago when I thought I had a bad allergy with nasal congestion, runny nose, coughing, sneezing, tearing, and sore throat.
-First, I decided to stay away from nature, parks and gardens and take anti-allergy pills, but still, everywhere I went, I felt extremely uncomfortable.
+My problems with sinusitis began three years ago when I thought I had a bad allergy with nasal congestion, runny nose, coughing, sneezing, tearing, and a sore throat.
+First, I decided to avoid nature, parks and gardens and take allergy medication; however, everywhere I went, I felt extremely uncomfortable.
 It was driving me crazy.
-I could even go work because I was depressed.
+I could not even go work because I was depressed.
 It got progressively worse with headaches.
 I got really scared when I saw mucus and blood coming out from my nose.
 I also had dyspnea and chest pain.
 I could hear strange wheezing.
-My ears hurt and it felt weird as if the infection was inside my head, even my face swelled.
-I was weak and dizzy for the most of the time.
+My ears hurt, and it felt weird, as if the infection was inside my head.
+Even my face was swollen.
+I was weak and dizzy much of the time.
 When the weather got cold, I collapsed and went to the hospital.
-The doctor confirmed sinusitis and bronchial asthma.
-He also discovered polyps in the nasal sinuses and some other problems.
-He also wondered why it took me so long to seek help.
+The doctor diagnosed me with sinusitis and bronchial asthma.
+He also discovered polyps in my nasal sinuses and other problems.
+He wondered why it took me so long to seek help.
 I thought it was an allergy.
-The doctor reassured that I would recover and prescribed Cipro.
+The doctor reassured me that I would recover and prescribed Cipro.
 On the first day, I felt better because I could finally breathe.
 My eyes did not hurt and stopped tearing!
 It seemed incredible.
-Now, after the treatment, I am fine as I breathe freely with my nose and see clearly with my eyes.
-No more headaches and no more coughing.
-It’s great to be healthy again.
+Now, after treatment, I am fine, as I breathe freely with my nose and see clearly with my eyes.
+I have no more headaches and no more coughing.
+It feels great to be healthy again.